The Isle of Wight is a hot-spot for running events, so I’ve prepared a breakdown of what’s on throughout the year.

 2015 saw the inaugural running of the Chilly Hilly (10 December 2017) .It’s a race with a friendly feel to it, which is just as well as the hills are brutal!
 Stunning views over Tennyson Down and Headon Warren, mulled wine and minced pies and the world’s best marshals are some of the highlights of this festive jaunt.
 There’s also a Junior Fun Run this year to cater for families full of runners!

-The Abominable Snowman (2017 date TBC) is the perfect way to burn off the Christmas excesses.
+The Abominable Snowman (30 December 2017) is the perfect way to burn off the Christmas excesses.
 Using the mountain bike centre at Cheverton Farm, this tough race will see you climbing hay bales, wading through ponds and fords, descending steep hills and tackling the unbelievably sheer “Eliminator” just before the end.
 Nearly 300 entrants put themselves through hell last year – are you tough enough this year?
 And if 10K of hard work isn’t enough for you, there’s even a 10 mile option!